rayko/gnip_api/README.md

 Note that you'll need a source and a label.
 Source is the data source within Gnip, such as Twitter, and label is the identifier of your stream.

 ### Search API

+## Important

+While using the Full Archived Histocial keep in mind Gnip seems to have some issues with their pagination on certain situations.
+You may face 503 errors which are unrecoverable from client side.
+If you come across this error please report the situationt to Gnip.

+## Overview

 The Search API allows you to get counts or activities in a time period, with a maximum period size of 30 days per request.
 PowerTrack rules are used as query parameter, but be careful **PowerTrack operators may not be supported on Search API or could behave differently**.
 Read the Gnip docs to make sure.
 To access the Search API you will need a rule first, you can use PowerTrack Rule object for it: